 In 2017, Mayor Luke Bronin established the City of Hartford Office of Sustainability to advance our economy, improve public health, and promote social equity through environmental stewardship initiatives.
-Sustainability Coordinator Shubhada Kambli leads the Office.
-She is joined by Green Infrastructure Specialist Robin Kriesberg, and a Green Infrastructure Assistant.
+Sustainability Coordinator Shubhada Kambli leads the Office, and she is joined by a Green Infrastructure Team.
 They collaborate closely with other city agencies, including the Department of Public Works, the Department of Development Services, and Hartford Public Schools, as well as other community partners.

 The Office works with the City’s Climate Stewardship Council, which is the city’s sustainability task force, to lead Climate Stewardship Initiative.
 The success of Hartford’s Climate Stewardship Initiative depends on individuals like you working together to make Hartford a global leader in environmental stewardship.

 The Office, located in City Hall, is funded exclusively by the generous support of the Hartford Foundation for Public Giving, Partners for Places, and UConn’s Connecticut Institute for Resilience and Climate Adaptation.

 For the past ten years, Shubhada Kambli has led results-driven climate change and neighborhood revitalization programs at the local, state and federal levels across the country.
 She specializes in creating strong educational outreach and conservation training programs for diverse audiences.
 She has also built multiple successful, data-driven initiatives in New England, the Midwest, and the Southern United States.
 Educated at Wesleyan, Tufts, and Harvard, Shubhada has advanced academic training in environmental health, design, and policy.
 Email her here.